- How to search for a chemical molecule by typing its name or by drawing its chemical structure (Chemistry module needed)

 Truncations are symbols that replace one or more characters, which lets you search for different variations of a term.
 The shortened term must have at least three characters for truncation to properly function.

 You can use up to 9 truncations in a same word, or only 7 if you combine 2 different truncations (? and # for example).
-The operator _ described below will be taken in account as a truncation in this particular situation.
+The operator _ described below is not a truncation.

 Truncation replaces any number of characters